 We offer different study routes if you have already studied linguistics at undergraduate level, or if you are new to linguistics.

-Across Terms 2 and 3, you also get practical training in statistical analysis, and in building experiments for psycholinguistic research using techniques such as eye-tracking and self-paced reading.
+Across the second half of the year, you also get practical training in statistical analysis, and in building experiments for psycholinguistic research using techniques such as eye-tracking and self-paced reading.

-Across all three terms you'll study a Research Training module.
-You'll complete the programme with a dissertation over Term 3 and the vacation.
+Across the year you'll study a Research Training module.
+You'll complete the programme with a dissertation over summer and the vacation.

 Route A: For students who have minimal linguistics or psycholinguistics background